Collegium system: Criticism

 The collegium system is notorious for the nepotistic phenomenon called the uncle judge syndrome.
 In 2017, the Supreme Court of India had recognised the rot of the collegium, but as of 2025 little has been done to fix it.
 In 2015, advocate Mathews J Nedumpara claims that around 50% of the High Court judges and 33% of the Supreme Court judges are family members of those in higher echelons of judiciary, with six Supreme Court judges were sons of former judges and over 88 High Court judges were either born to a family of lawyers, judges, or worked under some legal luminaries. while in 2022, former Minister of State for Human Resource Development Upendra Kushwaha noted that judges of Supreme Court so far have come only from 250-300 families, and there is negligible representation of women and Scheduled Castes in the higher judiciary.
 Consequently, the collegium system has often been alleged to have caste bias due to the lack of representation of marginalised communities such as the Other Backward Class, Scheduled Castes and Scheduled Tribes.

+Jasti Chelameswar, a Supreme Court judge, who was a part of the NJAC verdict of 2015, gave a dissenting opinion, stating that the NJAC could have acted “as a check on unwholesome trade-offs within the collegium and incestuous accommodations between Judicial and Executive branches.”
+He had criticized the existing collegium system of appointing judges, which he said had become "a euphemism for nepotism", where "mediocrity or even less" is promoted and a "constitutional disorder" does not look distant.

+The collegium system has failed to address filling vacant positions at the High Court and Supreme Court levels.
+In 2022, the sanctioned number of judges in India was 21.03 judges per million population, while the actual number of judges was noted at 14.4 per million population, up from 13.2 in 2016, and several experts have stated that the minimum number of judges should be as per the global standard of 50 per million population.
+The vacant positions for both judges and non-judicial staff have led to a rise in pendency of cases; as of May 2022, a total of 4.7 crore (47 million) cases are pending in courts nationwide.

+Critics have argued that the collegium system has not addressed the competency or professional capabilities of judges at district level when permanently elevating or promoting them to High Court or Supreme Court, especially if they are temporarily elevated.
+This was largely seen with Pushpa Virendra Ganediwala, an additional judge with the Bombay High Court, who faced widespread condemnation by media and political figures for a series of controversial judgements in several cases of sexual assault.
+As a result of this, Ganediwala was denied permanent elevation by the Supreme Court collegium, and she eventually tendered her resignation in February 2022.